 Natural Habitat Adventures is WWF's Travel Partner

 Because of our environmental commitment and the outstanding quality of our adventures, World Wildlife Fund has chosen Natural Habitat Adventures as its worldwide travel partner, a designation we’re very proud of!
 When you book your Lindblad Expeditions cruise with us, a portion of your trip fee supports WWF.

-An immersive journey into the raw beauty of a land sculpted by fire and ice—circle Iceland on the most comprehensive nature adventure this compact country has to offer.
-11 Days / Jul - Aug, From $14795
+An immersive journey into the rugged grandeur of a land sculpted by fire and ice—circle Iceland on the most comprehensive nature adventure this compact country has to offer.
+11 Days / Jul – Aug, From $14795